 “We hope to bring in 20 women and 20 men each year in our recruiting.
 Our recruits averaged just under $3500 in athletic aid last season.”

-Colleges handle the money they give out in different ways as discussed above.
-You should be familiar with the term “stacking.”
+One more term you need to know is scholarship “stacking.”
+When looking at individual schools it makes a huge difference in how they will handle your teen’s financial aid package (scholarships, grants, and aid).
+Stacking is when a college allows the coach to give whatever amount of athletic scholarship they want.
+Then the admissions department adds or stacks the academic, need-based money, and other grants/aid on top of the athletic money.
 Some colleges stack scholarships and others don’t.
-When looking at individual schools it makes a huge difference in how they will handle your financial aid package (scholarships, grants, and aid).
-Stacking is when a college allows the coach to give whatever amount of athletic scholarship they want and then the admissions department adds or stacks the academic, need based money, and other grants/aid on top of the athletic money.
-Not all schools stack scholarships (this will be for an article probably later this year).

 “Check with the school if they allow stacking of scholarships.
 My highest package athletes have a combination of athletic and academic aid because they were just as serious in the classroom as they were with their softball training.”

 In the article, Division II Athletic Scholarships, I quoted two other coaches who use stacking to their advantage.
 So scholarship stacking is common and often works in your favor.

 However, there are a lot of schools that don’t stack scholarships.
 This doesn’t mean that a school that doesn’t stack hands out less total aid.
 Often, it’s just different in how they label the money they hand out.
 But this could have a big effect on your teen as an individual and the only way to know is to wait for the Award Letter.